 Fortunately, many aftercare programs have been created to help recovering addicts remain sober post-treatment.
 Aftercare programs can provide the support an individual needs to maintain sobriety while readjusting to the outside world and all the negative influences it may bring.

-The professionals at Zinnia Healing know that rehab is just the first step.
+The professionals at Zinnia Health know that rehab is just the first step.
 That is why they work closely with clients to create personalized aftercare programs that fit the unique needs of each individual.
 They can help you create an aftercare program that will maximize your chances of success.

 Why Are Substance Abuse Aftercare Programs Important?